-The Complainant submitted evidence that they had issued a cease-and-desist letter to the Registrar prior to the proceedings as the Respondent had hidden behind a privacy shield.
-The Complainant never received a response from the Respondent.
-Based on the particular circumstances of the present case, the Panel also draws an adverse inference from the Respondent's use of a privacy shield to hide its identity which is another indication of the Respondent's bad faith.
+The Complainant submitted evidence that it had issued a cease-and-desist letter to the Respondent through the Registrar as the Respondent's information was hidden behind a privacy shield.
+The Complainant did not receive a response from the Respondent.
+This is yet another indication of bad faith by the Respondent.

+Based on the particular circumstances of the present case, the Panel also draws an adverse inference from the Respondent's use of privacy shield to hide its identity which is another indication of the Respondent's bad faith.

-Based on the evidence presented to the Panel, including the confusing similarity between the disputed domain names and the Complainant's mark, the fact that the disputed domain names are being passively held and the fact that no Response was submitted by the Respondent in response to the Complainant's cease-and-desist letter and to the Complaint, the Panel draws the inference that the disputed domain names were registered and are being used in bad faith.
+Based on the evidence presented to the Panel, including the confusing similarity between the disputed domain name and the Complainant's mark, the fact that the disputed domain name was used to host a parked page comprising PPC links and the fact that no Response was submitted by the Respondent in response to the Complainant's cease-and-desist letter and to the Complaint, the Panel draws the inference that the disputed domain name was registered and is being used in bad faith.